chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 In this example, upon successful update, all ingested resources whose Chef Organization matches `devops` will be considered a part of the project `project-devops`.
 Only these resources will appear in Automate's dashboards when the `project-devops` project has been selected in the global project filter.

 As the operation takes place, you should see a percentage count up within the `Update Projects` button.
-You may cancel the update at any time by selecting
-`Stop Updating Projects` and confirming the cancel in the modal that pops up.
+You may cancel the update at any time by selecting `Stop Updating Projects` and confirming the cancel in the modal that pops up.

 {{% warning %}}
 Avoid stopping an update unless absolutely necessary.
 It will leave your system in an unknown state where only some resources have been moved into their projects while others still remain in old projects.
 Only another successful update will restore the system to an up-to-date state.
 {{% /warning %}}

 Once rules have been successfully applied, the update button will change to `Projects Up-to-Date` and be disabled until the next time there are *pending edits* to any project.

 To verify that the ingested resources have been moved into the correct projects, select `project-devops` in the global projects filter, which is on the top navigation.
 The data in Automate will now be filtered by the selected project.
 In this example, the effect is revealed by navigating to the Compliance Reports' Nodes tab, which only features nodes that belong to the `devops` Chef Organization.

 ![](/images/docs/global-projects-filter.png)

-Now that we have the first set of our ingested data associated with our new project, let's add another condition and a new rule to add more data to `project-devops`.
+Now that we have the first set of our ingested data associated with our new project, let us add another condition and a new rule to add more data to `project-devops`.

 {{% info %}}